cbor-schema/cbor-typeof-tag/README.md

 Description of semantics: https://github.com/cbor-schema/cbor-typeof-tag
 ```

-The application of this tag to express CBOR data structures (aka CBOR Schema) in CBOR.
+This tag is used to express CBOR data structures (also known as CBOR Schema) in CBOR.

-## Basic Type Example
+## Basic Type Examples
-### Typeof unsigned integer
+### Typeof Unsigned Integer
 An example of expressing unsigned integer with default value `0`:
 ```
 0xcf00    -- Diagnostic: 15(0)